 Mix all ingredients into a giant patty (or several smaller ones) and flatten to very thin.
 Cook on a no stick fry pan until cooked.
 Flip and cook all the way through.

 Cool and cut into strips, then tiny squares and freeze on cookie sheet.
 Then scoop bits into containers for freezing.
-Does have a somewhat crumbly texture so best used at home).
+This does have a somewhat crumbly texture so best used at home.
 This recipe is more work (and more expensive) than the chicken patty treats above)

 Use a mild chedder or marble cheese and cut into 1/4 inch cubes.
 On hot days can get a bit mushy.